 There are no special requirements to attend an Early Birds class.
 Participants do not need a referral from another agency or organization.

-You will receive a parent handbook when you attend your first class and will need to bring it with you for subsequent classes you attend.
+You will receive a parent handbook when you attend your first class (or after, if attending virtually) and will need to bring it with you for subsequent classes you attend.
 All activities and toys will be provided for you.
 Many participants like to take notes and take contact information of other parents in the class.
 You may want to have a pen or pencil on hand to do this.

 Yes.
 If you have more than one child you may attend a class for each child under five years old.
 We encourage you to attend class together for each child, but if that is not possible, you may attend separate classes at the same time.